m4mbo/space-invaders/README.md

 ADTs such as linked lists where implemented to hold multiple objects of the same type, this was particularlly useful to create multiple lasers and bombs at the same time.

-The KeyLister interfance approach was chosen to receive user input, the game is played with the arrow and space keys.
+The KeyListener interfance approach was chosen to receive user input, the game is played with the arrow and space keys.